 Day trips with children that don’t break the bank are a rare thing, but this one ticks the budget box.
 There’s no admission fee and if you pack a picnic, you don’t even need to spend anything on food and drink!
 Yep, the best things in life really do cost nothing.

 There’s a waterfall

-Oh we do love a waterfall, and this one is very pretty indeed.
+Oh, we do love a waterfall, and the one at Falling Foss is very pretty indeed.